UP-FacE: User-predictable Fine-grained Face Shape Editing: Introduction

+While all of these methods can produce impressive results, they also have fundamental limitations that prevent users from easily and deterministically editing the face shape: Attribute- and mask-based methods are tedious as they require either manual annotations or sufficient skill to manipulate segmentation masks.
+While unsupervised methods overcome these limitations, they are often model-dependent, and dimensions to manipulate the desired attributes might not be discovered or might be entangled with other attributes.
+3D-based methods are effective for novel-view synthesis, lighting manipulation, and transferring expressions but require significant 3D modelling efforts for face shape editing.
+Most importantly, none of these methods permit users to know the outcome of a particular face edit upfront.
+Instead, users must manipulate facial features via trial and error until they are satisfied with the result, resulting in a tedious and error-prone face editing process.

-To address these limitations we propose \textit{Semantic Facial Feature Control} (\methodName).
-Our method can manipulate 23 \textit{semantic face features} that cover key characteristics of human face geometry, such as the width and openness of the eyes and the mouth, the gaze direction, or the chin and eyebrow shape (see \Cref{fig:teaser}).
-Similarly to action units from the Facial Action Coding System, which describes how the face moves when embodying different emotions~\cite{friesen1978facial}, our proposed semantic face features are derived from and describe the relation between facial landmarks and face characteristics.
-Unlike existing methods, given that our novel semantic face features are derived from landmarks, we are able to measure the exact values, which allows us to train \methodName\ without any manual annotations.
-We inject a Transformer encoder network into a pre-trained StyleGAN2 model that predicts a manipulation vector based on a semantic face feature embedding and the latent code of an image.
-This vector is subsequently scaled and added to the original latent code to change a specific face feature by a desired amount.
-To train the model we propose a novel \textit{semantic face feature loss} that enforces the change in the desired face feature.
-Furthermore, we estimated the correlations of our semantic face features on real human faces to dynamically regularise \methodName\, allowing it to modify naturally correlated measures jointly.
+To address these limitations, we present \textit{User-predictable Face Editing} (\methodName). \methodName~can manipulate 23 face features that describe key characteristics of human face geometry, such as the eye and mouth width and openness, or the chin and eyebrow shape (see \Cref{fig:teaser}).
+Similar to action units from the Facial Action Coding System, which describe how face appearance changes for different emotions~\cite{friesen1978facial}, we introduce \textit{semantic face features} that are derived from and describe the relation between facial landmarks and face characteristics.
+Unlike existing methods, these semantic features are derived from landmarks, enabling us to quantify the exact facial feature values.
+This ability allows us to train \methodName\ without the need for any manual attribute annotations.
+To train our model, we propose a novel \textit{semantic face feature loss} that enforces the change in the desired face feature.
+Furthermore, we estimated the correlations of the semantic face features on real human faces to dynamically regularise \methodName\, allowing it to modify naturally correlated features jointly.